loganmarchione/loganmarchione.com/content/posts/2023/11/index.md

 }
 ```

-My module has the option to create the IAM policy (called `SiteUpdating`) needed to allow the role to update the files in S3 and create the cache invalidation.
+My module has the option to create the IAM policy (called `SiteUpdating`) needed to allow the GitHub OIDC role to update the files in S3 and create the cache invalidation.

 ```
 {